scirauqui/ENTERPRISE-NETWORK/README.md

 The implementation of ACLs allows to enforce security policies.
 This way, guests are not able to access internal company resources.

-Lastly, the PAT application allows internal devices to use and share one single IP address to access Internet.
+Lastly, the PAT application allows multiple internal devices to use and share one single IP address to access Internet.

 # FUTURE IMPROVEMENTS
-Taking a look into the future, it would be interesting to migrate RIP to OSPF across the whole network, implement HSRP to provide gateway redundancy and improve network availability and to introduce IPv6.
+Taking a look into the future, it would be interesting to implement HSRP to provide gateway redundancy and improve network availability and to introduce IPv6.

 # TECHNOLOGIES
 Cisco IOS, Cisco Packet Tracer, VLAN, Router-on-a-Stick, VLSM, RIP v2, OSPF, DHCP, ACL, NAT/PAT.